Long Furlong Medical Centre

 There have been no reported cases of MRSA or Clostridium-difficile acquired in the Practice.

-Patients are encouraged to use antibacterial gel to combat cross infection.
+Patients are asked to wear face coverings and to use antibacterial gel to combat cross infection.
 Dispensers are available throughout the practice including the waiting room.

 We will ensure that patients with infections are treated promptly, appropriately and provided with the relevant information.